Women and migraines: the hormone connection

 - Alcohol (often red wine)

 - Caffeine (too much or withdrawal from it)

 - Foods that contain nitrates, such as hot dogs and lunch meats

 - Stay on top of your medicine supply.
-If you suffer from migraines, the last thing you want is to run out of medicine when you’re trying to limit outings and stay socially distant.
-That’s why you’ll want to make sure you have any rescue medicines or preventive medicines on hand.
+If you suffer from migraines, the last thing you want is to run out of medicine.
+Make sure you have any rescue medicines or preventive medicines on hand.

 - Stay on track with your schedule.
 While you can’t completely control all disruptions to your schedule, try to address what you can.
-That means sticking with a routine when it comes to staying hydrated, eating well (avoid those food triggers!) and getting enough sleep.
+That means sticking with a routine for staying hydrated, eating well (avoid those food triggers!), and getting enough sleep.

 - Stay calm and avoid stress.
-As mentioned, stress and anxiety can trigger migraines.
+Stress and anxiety can trigger migraines.
 To help manage stress, reach out for support and learn ways to practice self-care.

 - Stay in touch with your doctor.
-As hospitals and doctors’ offices reopen, keep in mind that they’re very careful to make each location safe for patients.
-Your health is too important — reach out to your doctor for help when you need it.
-If you’re more comfortable with virtual visits for now, see if your doctor and health plan provide telemedicine resources.
+Reach out to your doctor for help when you need it to control your pain and manage your symptoms.
+If you’re more comfortable with virtual visits, see if your doctor and health plan provide telemedicine resources.